 Do reverse lunges.

 This strength staple has a laundry list of benefits for runners.
-“A reverse lunge forces you to work on balance, which is going to better your running form,” says Bennett.
-Your core is stabilizing your body during the exercise, which makes your abs, obliques, and lower back stronger.
-“The lunge itself works your glutes, quads, and hamstrings,” he adds, “which all power you on a run and help support and stabilize your knee.”
+"A reverse lunge forces you to work on balance, which is going to better your running form", says Bennett.
+Your core is stabilising your body during the exercise, which makes your abs, obliques and lower back stronger.
+"The lunge itself works your glutes, quads and hamstrings", he adds, "which all power you on a run and help support and stabilise your knee".

-The main reason you want to start lunging backward versus forward?
-It’s easier to maintain proper form.
-In a forward lunge, people often let their lead knee drift in front of their ankle, putting stress on the forward knee, says Bennett.
-But that’s harder to do when you step backward.
-(There’s evidence to support that: In a Korean study of forward, backward, and walking lunges, researchers found that reverse lunges were associated with a lower risk of a knee injury and activated more muscle fibers in the legs.)
+The main reason you want to start lunging backwards versus forwards?
+It's easier to maintain proper form.
+In a forward lunge, people often let their lead knee drift in front of their ankle, putting stress on the front knee, says Bennett.
+But that's harder to do when you step backwards.
+(There's evidence to support that: in a Korean study of forwards, backwards and walking lunges, researchers found that reverse lunges were associated with a lower risk of a knee injury and activated more muscle fibres in the legs.)

-“Gradual progression is far more beneficial than doing too much too soon and getting hurt,” says Bennett.
-“A baby step still moves you forward — even if that step is a reverse lunge.”
+"Gradual progression is far more beneficial than doing too much too soon and getting hurt", says Bennett.
+"A baby step still moves you forwards—even if that step is a reverse lunge".

 How to Do a Reverse Lunge

 Stand with your feet hip-width apart and your hands on your hips, to start.
 Step one leg back and bend both legs until they form 90-degree angles.
 Your front thigh should be parallel to the floor, with the knee directly over the ankle.
 Press through your front foot to step your back leg forwards to return to the starting position.
 Switch legs and repeat.
 That's 1 rep.

 Stay tight and controlled.
 Throughout the movement, your shoulders should be square, torso upright, abs engaged.
 You don't want your upper body to sway or hunch (same as when you run).